oomek/attractplus/Layouts.md

 and surface objects.
 The resulting texture is treated as a static image by Attract-Mode which can in turn have image effects applied to it (scale, position, pinch, skew, shaders, etc) when it is drawn.

+The default blend mode for surfaces is `BlendMode.Premultiplied`

 Parameters: